Sign In / Sign Out

 - Map and Locations

-Each semester, a team of bilingual Cronkite students produces a variety of Spanish-language digital and video stories for cronkitenoticias.org, a multiplatform Spanish-language news operation at the Cronkite School.
-A Cronkite Noticias newscast also airs on Univision Arizona’s KFPH UniMás every other Friday from 4-4:30 p.m. during the academic year.
+Each semester, a team of bilingual Cronkite students produce in-depth Spanish-language digital and video stories for the Cronkite Noticias website.
+In addition, students produce a Cronkite Noticias newscast that airs on Univision Arizona on Saturdays during the academic year, and they produce a weekly Facebook Live with news for Cronkite Avance.